 David Adams, “Salvation Army Welcome Australian Initiative to Support Victims of Forced Marriage,” Sight Magazine (February 15, 2018).
 The Salvation Army has welcomed the Australian government’s announcement that survivors of forced marriage will have access to up to 200 days of support, regardless of whether they participate in criminal proceedings.
 The announcement of a 12-month trial of the initiative was made at a modern slavery seminar organized by the Salvation Army Freedom Partnership to End Modern Slavery and the Walk Free Foundation.
 Read more.

 Laura Walters, “Marriage of Minors Bill Would Give Power to Courts, Not Parents, to Stop Forced Marriage,” Stuff.co.nz (February 15, 2018).
-Advocates who work with survivors of forced marriage have called for the New Zealand to raise its minimum marriage age to 18.
+Advocates who work with survivors of forced marriage have called on New Zealand to raise its minimum marriage age to 18.
 The call was made during a committee hearing on New Zealand’s Marriage Amendment Bill, which would require 16- and 17-year-olds to gain a court’s approval to marry; current law requires only parental permission.
 Advocates argue that both current law and the proposed change leave children vulnerable to forced marriage.
 Read more.

 Morgan Loew, “House Committee Passes Watered-Down Child Marriage Ban,” AZ Family.com (February 15, 2018).
-A bill to ban all marriage under 18 in Arizona was weakened by a House committee, and now allows marriage of 16- and 17-year-olds.
+A bill to ban all marriage under 18 in Arizona was weakened by a House committee, and now allows for the marriage of 16- and 17-year-olds.
 Advocates are disappointed with the change, pointing out that in its amended form the bill would not protect the older teenagers who are most at risk of being forced into marriage by their parents.
 Read more.

 Stephanie Nolasco, “Former Child Bride Who Helped Take Down Cult Leader Warren Jeffs Speaks out in New Documentary,” Fox News (February 19, 2018).
 At age 14, Elissa Wall was forced to marry her 19-year-old cousin by cult leader Warren Jeffs.
 She later became the lead witness in the trial which ultimately put Jeffs behind bars.
 Now 31, Wall tells her story as part of A&E’s documentary “Warren Jeffs: Prophet of Evil.”
 She spoke with Fox News about her ordeal.
 Read more.